rodber/blog/_posts/2022/2022-04-09-workflow-php.md

 ## Introduction

 When I have to write a new system I try to keep it neat and clean.
 To achieve this I do TDD, ensure a good code coverage threshold and if fancy times aim for high [MSI](https://en.wikipedia.org/wiki/Mutation_testing).
-I should say "ideally" because that's not always the case (is the oddity) as this approach is freaking expensive and not needed for most organizations.
+This is not always the case (is the oddity) as this approach is freaking expensive and not needed for most organizations.

 If a system is evolving (as it should!) it will eventually get patched the MVP way, which is to add features the quickest.
 Once done, who cares...
 It works and we are printing money.
 While the product get features this fashion it does increasing technical debt.
 This will happen in any project as teams change, people bring different approaches, tech evolves, the only guy who knows the system that deep is now 90 years old, etc.